 Some can access your report despite the freeze.
 Certain government agencies, courts and private companies can access your credit report, even under a security freeze.
 This includes organizations with which you already have a business relationship, companies to which you owe money, and collection agencies.
 Such bypasses are considered soft inquiries and will not affect your credit score.

 Lifting a freeze at one credit bureau, doesn’t lift it at all bureaus.
 You must lift the freeze at each bureau individually.
-This will become cheaper this fall when U.S. consumers with existing security freezes will no longer have to pay fees to remove or re-enable the freeze.
+Now U.S. consumers with existing security freezes will no longer have to pay fees to remove or re-enable the freeze.
 In most cases, you can request a permanent lift of a security freeze by phone, in writing or online.
 You can find out each bureau's process using the information below:

 - Equifax: 800-685-1111 (New York residents call 800-349-9960)